If you qualify for the Commonwealth Government Co-Contribution it could help grow your super even faster.

 - earn less than $51,813 in that financial year

 - have at least 10% of your total assessable income and reportable fringe benefits

-attributable to eligible employment (as determined by the Tax Office)
+attributable to eligible employment (as determined by the Australian Taxation Office)

 - not hold an eligible temporary resident visa at any time during the year and

 - lodge an Australian income tax return.

 To receive the maximum Co-Contribution of $500 you need to contribute at least $1,000 after tax and earn less than $36,813 a year.
 The Co-Contribution you can receive reduces on a sliding scale, and phases out altogether when your income reaches $51,813.